Currents in the dilute $O(n=1)$ model: Normalization of the transfer-matrix

-Expanding the products, the summands of $N$ are polynomials in $s_i$, and because $s_i$ is summed over $+1$ and $-1$, if at least one $s_i$ has odd power, the contribution of that summand is $0$.
-It is easy to see, that all the summand has at least one odd-powered $s_i$, with the exception of $\prod a \prod A$ and $\prod b \prod B$.
-If we represent the $b s_1 s_2 s_3 s_4$ term by a cross at the given square, and $B s_1 s_3$ as a line connecting $s_1$ and $s_3$, a given summand is a partial filling of the $T$-matrix with crosses and lines (Fig.~\ref{fig:PercoSum}), and the power of a spin is equal with the lines starting from that vertex.
-By putting somewhere a cross or a line, it is clear, that the full $T$-matrix has to be filled in order to not to have vertex with odd lines.
+where $<i,j,k,l>$ and $<i,j>$ denote spins in the four corners of the $R$-matrix, and the two corners of the $K$-matrix, respectively.
+Expanding the products, the $\prod (a+b s_i s_j s_k s_l )\prod (A + B s_i s_j )$ summands of $N_L$ are polynomials in $s_m$, and because $s_m$ is summed over $+1$ and $-1$, if at least one $s_m$ has odd power, the contribution of that summand cancels out as we sum over all the configurations.
+It is easy to see that all the summand has at least one odd-powered $s_m$, with the exception of $\prod a \prod A$ and $\prod b \prod B$ by the following argument: If we represent the $b s_1 s_2 s_3 s_4$ term by a cross at the given square, and $B s_1 s_3$ by a line connecting $s_1$ and $s_3$, a given summand is a partial filling of the $T$-matrix with crosses and lines (Fig.~\ref{fig:PercoSum}), and the power of a spin is equal to the lines starting from that vertex.
+Clearly, in case of the empty filling, all the spins have even power (and particularly all of them are 0), resulting in $\prod a \prod A$.
+By putting somewhere a cross or a line, it is clear that the full $T$-matrix has to be filled in order to avoid any vertices with odd number of lines connected to it (during which procedure, we disregard the spins on the bottom edge).